-CCHSG understands the importance of delivering a broad and balanced curriculum and has an established and highly successful Art department supported by specialist Art Teachers and local visiting artists.
+CCHSG understands the importance of delivering a broad and balanced curriculum and has an established and highly successful Art and Design department supported by specialist Art and Design teachers and local visiting artists.
 As well as the importance of cultivating a love of the arts, there is a growing body of educational research to highlight the wider benefits of studying this subject which the department embraces and uses to enrich the curriculum offer.
-We aim to provide a range of opportunities for students to express and share their individual creativity and artistic style, whilst learning about and making links with different types of art, and a range of artists and designers.
+We aim to provide a range of opportunities for students to express and share their individual creativity and artistic style, whilst learning about and making links with different types of visual art and design, and a range of artists and designers.
 Students also learn about the important cultural and economic role that art and design plays in our society.
 Engaging directly with the visual arts through regular visits to art galleries, participation in artist workshops and other cultural activities, helps to generate a genuine engagement with, and understanding of, the subject.
 Students are encouraged to work experimentally, take calculated risks, foster their creativity, develop a thirst for knowledge and refine their practical skills.

 The development of cultural capital that engagement with visual arts related activities fosters, supports personal growth and wellbeing and builds social relationships which can also improve students’ attainment and social mobility.

-- Year 9 to 11 - Art is a popular subject at GCSE.
+- Year 9 to 11 – Art and Design, and the recently introduced Graphics, are popular subjects at GCSE.
 We teach a personalised skills-based curriculum, with an intellectual approach to the development of creative ideas.
-This allows our students to express their individual creativity as well as providing them with opportunities to practise and develop mastery in the key processes of producing art: drawing, painting, printing, textiles and sculpture.
+This allows our students to express their individual creativity as well as providing them with opportunities to practise and develop mastery in the key processes of producing art: drawing, painting, printing, textiles, digital media and sculpture.
 This work is supported through the study of key artists and art movements.
 Students develop knowledge and understanding of a broad range of artwork and the context in which it was produced.
 Students are encouraged to be artists in their own right and think deeply about their work and how their practice can have a positive impact on the world around them.
 The contribution of Art and Design to the enrichment of our Year 9 blended curriculum ensures there are many different opportunities for further progression and experience in the visual arts for all students.

 - Year 12 to 13 – at A Level an individual and independent approach is taken by students, who follow a bespoke personalised learning plan, guided by staff.
 Students are actively encouraged to engage directly and regularly with the work of other creative practitioners, craftspeople, artists and designers.